ory/kratos-client-ruby/docs/V0alpha2Api.md

 Initialize Settings Flow for APIs, Services, Apps, ...

 This endpoint initiates a settings flow for API clients such as mobile devices, smart TVs, and so on.
 You must provide a valid Ory Kratos Session Token for this endpoint to respond with HTTP 200 OK.
 To fetch an existing settings flow call `/self-service/settings/flows?flow=<flow_id>`.
 You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
 Using this endpoint in these applications will make you vulnerable to a variety of CSRF attacks.
+Depending on your configuration this endpoint might return a 403 error if the session has a lower Authenticator Assurance Level (AAL) than is possible for the identity.
+This can happen if the identity has password + webauthn credentials (which would result in AAL2) but the session has only AAL1.
+If this error occurs, ask the user to sign in with the second factor or change the configuration.
+In the case of an error, the `error.id` of the JSON response body can be one of:  `security_csrf_violation`: Unable to fetch the flow because a CSRF violation occurred. `session_inactive`: No Ory Session was found - sign in a user first.
 This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).
 More information can be found at [Ory Kratos User Settings & Profile Management Documentation](../self-service/flows/user-settings).

 ### Examples